awsdocs/aws-go-developer-guide/doc_source/lambda-go-example-run-function.rst

    :dedent: 4
    :language: go

-Finally we parse the response, and if are successful, we print out the items.
+Finally, we parse the response, and if successful, we print out the items.

 .. literalinclude:: ./example_code/lambda/aws-go-sdk-lambda-example-run-function.go
    :lines: 83-111